 Surgical extraction of sperm may be an option for men with:

-- an obstruction which prevents the release of sperm, such as an injury or infection
+- an obstruction that prevents the release of sperm, such as an injury or infection

 - a congenital absence of the vas deferens (men born without the tube that drains the sperm from the testicle)